Wal-Mart steps up its online game with help from stores

 SAN BRUNO, California Wal-Mart Stores Inc is ramping up plans to combine its physical stores with online technology, testing the use of lockers to hold goods ordered on the Internet until shoppers pick them up, as the world's largest retailer tries to catch up with e-commerce leader Amazon.com Inc.

-While Wal-Mart is the leading retailer overall with $466.1 billion in annual sales, it trails Amazon and a handful of other retailers when it comes to selling goods online.
+While Wal-Mart is the leading retailer overall with $466.1 billion (307.4 billion pounds) in annual sales, it trails Amazon and a handful of other retailers when it comes to selling goods online.

 Amazon had $61 billion in sales last year.